tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 ## Model Calibration

-*The goal of model calibration is to ensure that the estimated class probabilities consistent with what would naturally occur.* If a model has poor calibration, we might be able to post-process the original predictions to coerce them to have better properties.
+*The goal of model calibration is to ensure that the estimated class probabilities are consistent with what would naturally occur.* If a model has poor calibration, we might be able to post-process the original predictions to coerce them to have better properties.

 There are two main components to model calibration: